Information for Prospective Students

 • Don’t plagiarize.
 Just don’t.
 Ever.
 This includes taking SOP examples or templates and plugging in your target institution and research keywords, even if those SOPs are published for the purpose of being examples in books about getting in to grad school.
 Mediocre text you wrote yourself is better than good text you copied.

 • Don’t flatter.
-Say why you want to pursue a Ph.D, what you think you might want to do, what qualifies you for the work, and why you want to go this institution.
+Say why you want to pursue a Ph.D., what you think you might want to do, what qualifies you for the work, and why you want to go this institution.
 Say specific things about how the program will fit your goals; general statements about rankings and reputations are not helpful.
-Such statements backfire in two ways: if they are true, the people reading your application don’t need you to tell them and are are in a better position to judge impact and prestige.
+Such statements backfire in two ways: if they are true, the people reading your application don’t need you to tell them and are in a better position to judge impact and prestige.
 If they are not true, they demonstrate a lack of critical thinking that is a red flag.

 Many example SOPs in the books I have seen about how to get into graduate school are full of flattery.
 I consider them to be bad examples.